-Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action n due course, ensuring that the mpact and consequences of those decisions are clear.
-4.4 Using formal and nformal consultation and engagement to determine the most appropriate and effective interventions / 4.4.1 Neath Port Talbot Consultation and Engagement Strategy 2018/2020 The delayed review of the 2018/2020 Strategy, due to capacity and other priorities, is now underway.
+Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 4.4.1 Neath Port Talbot Consultation and Engagement Strategy 2018/2020 The delayed review of the 2018/2020 Strategy, due to capacity and other priorities, is now underway.
 The principle purpose of the revised Strategy is to set working standards for consultation and engagement activity across the council and there will be an accompanying toolkit.
 The aim will be to ensure that our consultation and engagement is effective, robust, consistent and accessible so that everyone in our communities can have the opportunity to have their say on the decisions that affect them.
 The council uses Snap Survey software for corporate consultations for both internal and external stakeholders.
-The Planning Policy None identified courses of action Service use Objective consultation software for the Local Development Plan.
-These arrangements are regularly reviewed to ensure they are effective and value for money when reviewing budget for the forthcoming financial year.
+The Planning Policy Service use Objective consultation software for the Local None identified 4.4.1 Neath Port Talbot Consultation and Engagement Strategy The delayed review of the 2018/2020 Strategy, due to capacity and other priorities, is now underway.
+The principle purpose of the revised Strategy is to set working standards for consultation and engagement activity across the council and there will be an accompanying toolkit.
+The aim will be to ensure that our consultation and engagement is effective, robust, consistent and accessible so that everyone in our communities can have the opportunity to have their say on the decisions that affect them.
+The council uses Snap Survey software for corporate consultations for both internal and external stakeholders.
+The Planning Policy

-Principle B: Ensuring openness and comprehensive stakeholder engagement Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 4.4.2 Community of Practice on Involvement and Engagement The NPT Community of Practice on Involvement and Engagement was launched in 2019 and membership has grown to 60+ council officers and representatives from partner organisations.
+Behaviours and actions that demonstrate good governance in practice Evidence of key systems, documents and processes Assurance of arrangements in place Suggested improvement / action 4.4.2 Community of Practice on Involvement and Engagement The NPT Community of Practice on Involvement and Engagement was launched in 2019 and membership has grown to 60+ council officers and representatives from partner organisations.
 Members regularly engage with a range of specific stakeholder groups as part of their work and the Community of Practice provides a forum for members to work more smartly and in a more collaborative way to ensure that everyone in our communities can have the opportunity to have their say on the decisions that affect them.
 It is intended to provide a professional and respectful forum for members to share experiences and knowledge on involvement and engagement issues in a spirit of mutual learning and peer support.
 The Community of Practice undertook a key role during 2023/2024 in supporting the Let's Keep Talking campaign which has informed the development of the priorities contained in the council's updated Corporate Plan for the period 2024/2027 and the consultation on the 2024-2025 budget.
 None identified